biobakery/metawibele/README.md

 Option 1: download uniref databases (Recommended)

-* We have buit these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been host by [HUMAnN](https://github.com/biobakery/humann).
+* We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been host by [HUMAnN](https://github.com/biobakery/humann).
 You can download these databases by using HUMAnN utility scripts and provid `$UNIREF_LOCATION` as the location to install the database.

 * Download the full UniRef90 database (11.0GB):